SINTEF/paraspace/docs/CONTRIBUTING.md

 1. **Fork the Repository:** Click the "Fork" button on the top right of this repository.
 This creates a copy of the project in your GitHub account.
 2. **Clone Your Fork:** Clone your forked repository to your local machine using `git clone`.
-3. **Create a new branch:** Create a new brach for your work.
+3. **Create a new branch:** Create a new branch for your work.
 Choose a descriptive name that reflects the purpose of your changes
-4. **Make your changes:** Make your changes and improvements locally and push to your fork.
+4. **Make your changes:** Make your changes and improvements locally and push them to your fork.
 5. **Open a Pull Request:** Open a pull request to the paraspace repo with a description of the purpose of your suggested changes.
-6. **Review and Merge:** Participate in eventual discussions of the pull request and adress any comments from maintainers.
-Once your changes are approved a project maintainer will merge you pull request into the main branch.
+6. **Review and Merge:** Participate in eventual discussions of the pull request and address any comments from maintainers.
+Once your changes are approved a project maintainer will merge your pull request into the main branch.

 ## Guidelines for Participation
-When contributing either through issues or pull requests, we encourage you to describe the discovered bug, the suggested code alterations and new code as thorughly as possible.
+When contributing either through issues or pull requests, we encourage you to describe the discovered bug, the suggested code alterations, and the new code as thoroughly as possible.
-For bugs, espeically, please include error messages, logs and example code to recreate the error.
+For bugs, especially, please include error messages, logs, and example code to recreate the error.

 ## License
-By contributing to this project, you agree that your contributions will be licened under the project's licence (See LICENCE file)
+By contributing to this project, you agree that your contributions will be licensed under the project's license (See LICENCE file)